axelvag/axelvag/README.md

 ### Hi, I'm Axel 👋

+ENGIE Vianeo intership !

 I have a passion in solving underserved problems.

-> I am looking for an stage @ June '24!
+> I am looking for an Alternance @ October '11! in Lyon

 > If you are recruiting or building something cool, please reach out :)